Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Proposed Method

-\textbf{\emph{Text-image Pair Generation:}} We enlisted landscape painters and professors to categorize the previously processed photos and the Traditional Landscape Painting Dataset.
-The categories identified are azure green landscape, golden splendor landscape, ink wash landscape, and light vermilion landscape.
-To facilitate successful model training, the data format for this experiment is image-text pairs.
+\emph{Data Pairing.} The data format for this experiment is image-text pairs because it allows the model to learn the association between visual content and descriptive language, enhancing its ability to generate images that align with specific textual descriptions, thereby improving the overall accuracy and relevance of the generated images.
 Although image-text pairs previously required manual annotation, we now utilize BLIP-2 to automatically generate the corresponding text information for the collected images.
-Although the text generated by BLIP-2 ~\cite{li2022blip} may be inaccurate, we invited professional teachers to refine and augment the text descriptions specific to landscape paintings.
+Although the text generated by BLIP-2 ~\cite{li2022blip} may be inaccurate, we invited artists who curated descriptive texts specific to landscape paintings.
 To increase the diversity of text descriptions, we provided multiple expressions for each text and specified the painting type within the descriptions.
 Finally, we saved the image paths and corresponding text descriptions in JSON files.
-This newly curated dataset, comprising the base data and the additional image and image-text pairs, was used to train the new model.